 \subsubsection{Multi-Hop Cooperative Networking}

-The unique challenges of THz wave propagation in complex environments with dense and scattered obstacles can be effectively addressed by leveraging multi-hop IRS configurations to enhance coverage and signal reliability.
-Existing studies predominantly focus on selecting a single reflection path per user, where a joint design of BS transmit beamforming and IRS phase shifts was optimized using deep reinforcement learning.
-However, it may underutilize the spatial diversity potential of THz systems.
-Moreover, in near-field case, the non-uniform IRS phase shifts can introduce additional complexity in maintaining accurate beam alignment over multiple hops.
-To overcome these issues, a more generalized multi-beam multi-hop routing framework under multi-path channel conditions should be considered.
-Specifically, the multi-antenna BS transmits multiple orthogonal beams toward different IRSs, which in turn successively reflect the signals along distinct paths.
-These signals are then coherently combined at the receiver to improve signal strength and robustness.
-The corresponding path selection and beamforming design problem can be solved by utilizing the machine learning techniques, which warrants further investigation.
+Multi-hop IRSs can mitigate THz propagation challenges in cluttered environments by improving coverage and reliability.
+Most studies select a single reflection path per user, which underutilizes the spatial diversity potential of THz systems.
+A more general solution is a multi beam multi-hop routing framework under multipath channels, where a multi antenna BS sends orthogonal beams to different IRSs that reflect along distinct paths and the receiver coherently combines them to boost strength and robustness.
+However, joint path selection and beamforming with machine learning, which warrants further investigation.